 NY Post, etc.

 Sept 23, 2020: I was surprised to learn that my former employer, Marathon Capital, was sued by a former employee who reported to me.
-Further, I am dumfounded by how I was portrayed in the Complaint, and the fact that the Complaint was sent to the press before it was even filed.
+Further, I am dumfounded by how I was portrayed in the Complaint, and the fact that the Complaint was sent to the press.
 This "made for the press" alternative narrative is flawed in its very premise.
-I notified the plaintiff in mid-June that her job was ending and she negotiated her separation and last day with the home office on June 24th; her narrative started mostly in July long after her end of summer last day had been agreed - the timeline is entirely wrong; and otherwise this alternative narrative is largely inaccurate.
+The headline: "junior banker fired AFTER ..." is just wrong.
+I notified the plaintiff in mid-June that her job was ending and she negotiated her separation and last day with the home office on June 24th; her narrative started mostly in the end of July long - the timeline is entirely wrong; she was notified in mid June her role was ending, and she had negotiated and exit and resigned by the end of June - long before her story starts in July; and otherwise this alternative narrative is largely inaccurate.
+That is, her entire story and complaint is in the context of attempting to re-negotiate her exit package with Marathon and as it pertains to me looks like retribution for my role in her exit.
 Marathon retained an experienced and qualified lawyer/investigator to conduct an investigation of these allegations.
 Her 114 page report notes I never exhibited any "inappropriate" behavior toward the plaintiff; and the report concluded the plaintiffs salacious story was not "plausible" with multiple reasons given.

 For better or worse, I am far from a blank sheet of paper - my story is long and well known.
 I have long been an advocate of women in the workplace, and of woman in traditionally male roles.
 I recommended hiring the plaintiff because she was qualified and wanting to help - not harm the firm's diversity - she is both a female and a veteran.
 I am in my mid-50's, there is not a single other complaint in my history.
 My record includes many instances of accommodating the needs of women in our workplace, hiring women into senior roles, and advancing women, etc.